 Tim Cary, head training coach at FLEET FEET St. Louis Running Company, urges to not think in terms of a peak but efficiency if you want to be working out ten years from now.

 “We need to remember that our goals are positioned down a long road and that we must travel the optimum distance daily to reach them,” Cary said.
 “When you are unsure about a planned workout or race, take a step back and ask yourself, ‘Is this maximum or optimum?’”

-To really adapt this off-season mindset and put it to good use, having an off-season is essential.
+Having an off-season is essential to really adapt to this off-season mindset and put it to good use.
 After your last planned race, let yourself go from 100 percent to about 60 percent fitness level for a few months.
 After a mental and physical letup, you can come back to training next season more ready than ever—and faster.

 3. Missing the 30 Minute Post-Workout Munch

 It’s easy to neglect your granola bar or protein shake right after you finish toweling off, especially if you aren’t the type to be hungry after exercise.
 Most people stick to the story that you should only eat when you are hungry, which is a healthy outlook.
 However, exercise raises your body temperature and, in turn, suppresses your appetite.
 Although you may not think you need to nosh, you do.

 According to Suzanne Eberle, a sports dietitian from Portland, we have “the carbohydrate window” 15 to 30 minutes immediately following exercise.
 During this “window,” our body is primed to begin refilling glycogen stores.
 Even though we may have stopped exercising, we still have an increased blood flow to our muscles, which makes them very sensitive to insulin.

 When we eat carbohydrate-rich foods that break down into glucose, our body is primed to quickly move glucose into our cells, where it is stored as glycogen, giving your workouts the boost they need.